Blog

 water foragingbee water

-Tracheal Mites: The Isle of Wight Disease Mystery
+Tracheal Mites (The Isle of Wight Disease That Stumped Beekeepers for Decades)

 Bee health

-Tracheal Mites: The Isle of Wight Disease Mystery
+Tracheal Mites (The Isle of Wight Disease That Stumped Beekeepers for Decades)

 Acarapis woodi lives inside a bee's breathing tubes.
 It devastated British colonies in 1906 and American ones in 1984.
 Then Varroa arrived and everyone forgot.